Field & Stream: History and profile

 Warren H. Miller was its managing editor from 1910 to 1918.
 The magazine absorbed its chief competitor, Forest and Stream, in 1930.
 Henry Holt and Company purchased the magazine in 1951.
 The company published the magazine on a monthly basis in New York City.
 Holt eventually ended up being owned by CBS, which sold their magazines in a leveraged buyout, led by division head Peter Diamandis, to the Times-Mirror Company, which in turn sold their magazines to Time Inc. in 2001.
 Sid Evans was brought in to replace Slaton White, who remained on staff, as editor.

 Field & Stream was one of 18 magazines sold to Bonnier Group in February 2007.
 That year, after a five-year tenure that had an editorial revival of the publication, Evans left to helm Garden & Gun magazine, in Charleston, South Carolina, along with then editor of Saltwater Sportsman and former F&S features editor David DiBenedetto.

 Anthony Licata was then appointed editor, and under Licata, the magazine won two coveted National Magazine Awards for General Excellence, in 2009 and 2014.

 The magazine's current contributors include C. J. Chivers, Jonathan Miles, Bill Heavey, T. Edward Nickens, Phil Bourjaily, Rick Bass, J.R.
 Sullivan, Keith McCafferty, and David E. Petzal.
 Notable past contributors include Robert Ruark, Ted Trueblood, Ed Zern, Nick Lyons, Tom Kelly, Thomas McGuane, Gene Hill, and Jim Harrison.

 The magazine is currently edited by Colin Kearns, who was promoted from senior deputy editor in the end of 2016.

 In January 2017, owing to financial difficulties at Bonnier Corporation, the magazine's publishing frequency was scaled back from nine issues a year to six, and several longtime members of the editorial staff were let go, in a "blood bath" of cuts, according to the New York Post.
 In October 2021, Bonnier Corp. sold Field & Stream, along with its sister title, Outdoor Life, to North Equity, a venture equity firm that alleges to scale "transformative digital media brands".
-The magazine's commemorative 125th-anniversary issue was its last print edition.
-As of March 2021, the magazine remains a web-only publication.
+The magazine's commemorative 125th-anniversary issue was its last print edition until 2024.

+In January 2024, it was announced that country musicians Eric Church and Morgan Wallen purchased Field & Stream and planned to relaunch the print magazine with an apparel line and live music festival.
+The relaunched magazine was released in July 2024.